clean-code-craft-tcq-1/test-for-analytics-Niyas12/README.md

 Add to these tests:

 1. Write minimum and maximum to the PDF from a csv containing positive and negative readings
-1. Write "Invalid input" to the PDF when the csv doesn't contain expected data
+2. Write "Invalid input" to the PDF when the csv doesn't contain expected data
-1. _enter a test
-1. _enter a test
+3. Write "minimum","maximum","breache count","trends" for each report
+4. Write "no data" to PDF when csv is empty
+5. Generate a fake pdf when for one week
+6. Check fake notification has been sent when a new report is available
+7. Write "0" to the PDF is there is no breaches.
+8. Check "record trends" is incremented when reading is increasing for 30 minutes
+9. Return "Success" when  notification is triggered as expected.
+10. Write "Failure" when server can not be connected
+11. Write "success" when server is connected

 (add more)